CAD-Prompted SAM3: Geometry-Conditioned Instance Segmentation for Industrial Objects: Methodology

 \subsection{Training with Synthetic Data}

 Although the backbone architecture is reused from SAM3, fine-tuning is required to align geometry-derived prompt embeddings with image features and to encourage geometry-focused reasoning.

-\paragraph{Synthetic Dataset Generation.} We collect approximately 9,000 CAD models from the ABC Dataset\cite{abc}.
+\paragraph{Synthetic Dataset Generation} We collect approximately 9,000 CAD models from the ABC Dataset~\cite{abc}.
 Multi-object scenes are generated with Isaac Sim's Replicator pipeline by placing meshes in cluttered environments under diverse lighting conditions and background textures (Fig.~\ref{fig:synthetic_pipeline}b).
 The pipeline employs Automated Domain Randomization (ADR) across 21 independently configurable parameters spanning PBR material assignment, HDR lighting profiles, camera intrinsics and extrinsics, object scale and pose variation, and distractor placement.
 This randomization is designed to simulate the diversity of real manufacturing environments, including varying surface finishes, lighting conditions, and scene clutter, to prevent the model from exploiting appearance shortcuts and encourage geometry-based reasoning from CAD priors.
 Pixel-level ground-truth masks are obtained automatically from simulation.
+We generate approximately 15,000 training images, each containing 2 to 8 object instances.
+To encourage learning of instance-level separation, we design the sampling process such that half of the images contain at least two instances of the same CAD model, since uniform sampling from a large model pool would otherwise produce mostly single-instance cases.

-\paragraph{Appearance Randomization.}
+\paragraph{Appearance Randomization}

 To reduce reliance on color and texture cues, object materials, colors, and surface properties are randomly assigned independently of mesh identity.
 This encourages invariance with manufacturing variations and promotes geometry-driven segmentation.